A Rule-Based Model for Victim Prediction: Structural Co-offending Variables

 \section{Structural Co-offending Variables}

 There are a bunch of studies suggesting violent groups involve in more violence such as in~\cite{battin1998contribution, curry2002gang,gover2009adolescent,huff1998comparing, loeber2001juvenile}.
 For this reason, the proposed model identifies structural group characteristics such as the number of violent individuals, the number of shootings, and the number of firearm-related incidents in each co-offending group.
-Therefore, individuals get higher weights if they are nested in violent groups.
+In order to form co-offending groups, we start with a person and calculate all connected friends until third-degree friendship.
+This gives us the group of related people.
+Then, we calculate necessary group-based variables such as the number of individuals involved in violent crimes, shooting, and firearm-related crimes.
+We loop through this process for all individuals to calculate their co-offending group characteristics.
+After forming the co-offending groups, we give higher weights to those individuals if they are nested in violent groups.
 In this vein, we converted metric variables into categorical variables, as shown in Table \ref{table9} to see the significance level of each group-level variable.
 There are four group-level variables: violent crime, violent victimization, shootings, and group density.

 Moreover, we noticed during the analysis that group-level violent crimes and violent crime victimizations are moderately correlated (r=.653), which then hinders to see their actual effects on the outcome variable.
 For this reason, the violent victimization variable lost its significance level because of this moderate correlation, as shown in Table \ref{table10}.
 However, we still added this variable into model prediction because the model creates an additive scale that is not affected by the collinearity.